 Eremuri or foxtail lilies are wonderful star-shaped tuberous roots producing long, bushy flower heads on elegant, leafless stems from mid-summer onwards.
-They are perfect to bring height and architectural interest into the garden.
-Try planting with erysimums or kniphofias.
+Bringing height and architectural interest to the garden, these tall perennials will compliment a vast range of plants in the herbaceous border; try mixing with achilleas, erysimums or kniphofias.
+They also make excellent cut flowers.

 Eremuri require a cold period in winter to start them into growth and although it is not easy to recreate their original habitat, the results are worth the effort.